Updated: 05/09/22

-There are lots of reasons why people may want to submit several credit card applications at the same time (getting multiple welcome bonuses at the same time, getting more money on 0% APR, and more).
+There are lots of reasons why people may want to submit several credit card applications at the same time; getting multiple welcome bonuses at once, getting more money on 0% APR, and more.
 When a credit card issuer sees too many recent credit inquiries on your credit report then they may decline your credit card application due to too many recent inquiries.
 If you’re planning to apply for several credit cards at the same time you need to do it smartly so you don’t get declined due to the new credit inquiries.

 Years ago, it was possible to apply for multiple credit cards by submitting the applications within the same second using different browsers.
 This used to help avoid the banks from seeing each other’s credit inquiries.
 This trick is now dead.
-The credit bureaus update files within the microsecond and it is impossible for you to act faster and submit a second application before the first credit inquiry shows up.
+The credit bureaus update credit reports within a microsecond and it is impossible for you to act faster and submit a second application before the first credit inquiry shows up.

 American Express